ArminPP/sdFAT-M5Stack/README.md

 # About <a name = "about"></a>

-I wanted to use the sdFat library on the M5Stack because I need the long file names.
+I would like to use the sdFat library on the M5Stack because I need the long file names.
 <br>There were some unexpected issues (for me) that I want to document here.

 # Usage <a name="usage"></a>